emmandecena/jupyterbook/_sources/docs/index.md

 --

 Also, I love photography and hiking.
-On the side, I work in web development  (HTML, CSS) and have built a portfolio site to showcase my adventures and photos. [www.dcnaphotos.com](https://dcnaphotos.netlify.app)
+On the side, I work in web development  (HTML, CSS) and have built a portfolio site to showcase my adventures and photos. <a href="https://dcnaphotos.netlify.app" target="_blank">www.dcnaphotos.com</a>

 ---